Tuesday, 27 February 2024

 The entrance is on the ground floor of a multi-storey car park with a clearly marked ‘drop off’ lane as if they expect customers to be brought by their drivers – as. indeed, we were.
 We waited for Sasi to rejoin us before passing through security where I promised to put my camera away.
 They would rather I did not take it in at all, but security guards are humble, underpaid, servants, so when a wealthy(ish) European makes a promise, they do not to argue.
 I felt obliged to keep my promise, so no photos inside.

-We had coffee with Sasi, then he suggested a meeting time and left.
+Inside, we had coffee with Sasi, then he suggested a meeting time and left us to it.

 The centrepiece on the ground floor is a LuLu Supermarket.
 We had come across these in affluent Oman, where every town has a large, cool, very tidy, very clean LuLu.
 This was the first we had seen in India, but apart from the stock reflecting local tastes, it was as large, cool, etc, etc as any in Oman.